exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

 Lake Instagram.
 An introduction to gravel.
 Rock shelters in the rain.
 Thunderstorms and snail time.
 Ibex on the ridge.
 Wet lads, adrift in fog.
+Transcontinental caterpillar livestream.

 #### Vistas